 They are a major pest in gardens.
 They get their name from the raising of their posterior end and their use of tomatoes as host plants.

 The codling moth has a wingspan of about 1.2 to 1.8cm, and it's about 1cm long when at rest with the wings folded.
-It has a grey brownish pale color.
-This moth originated from Asia but has spread out to all continents except Antarctica.
+It has a grey-brownish-pale color.
+This moth originated in Asia but has spread out to all continents except Antarctica.

 It’s the primary insect pest of pome fruits like apples and pears.
 The larvae not only feed on the leaves of these fruits but also on the fruits themselves.
 They are highly dependent on fruits as a food source.
 Consequently, these insects cause damage and loss since every fruit they munch on becomes unsellable.